Azzazy/arduino_create_true_fullscreen/README.md

 # True Fullscreen
 A chrome extension to enable True Fullscreen in the Arduino Create online IDE

 The IDE has a fullscreen feature but it only closes the sidemenu without hiding the top or bottom sections.
-This extension simply removes the HTML and style of all the sections,leaving only the editor.
+This extension simply removes the HTML and style of all the sections, leaving only the editor.

 ## How to use
 Add it to chrome just like [this](https://developer.chrome.com/extensions/getstarted) getting started tutorial says.
+To close the True Fullscreen simply refresh the page, fortunately Arduino Create autosaves.

 ## Knwon bugs
 1. The fullscreen button of the IDE is still there.